Coding conventions for SIS developers

 Code formatting

-Apache SIS uses the standard Java conventions, except for the 80 characters line length restriction.
+Apache SIS uses the standard Java conventions, except the 80 characters line length restriction which is relaxed.
 The conventions listed below are guidelines.
-Some exceptions to those conventions can occur but should be rare (see exceptions to coding conventions).
+Some exceptions to coding conventions can occur but should be rare.
+For making merges between branches easier, refrain from doing massive code reformatting unless:

 - the modified files do not yet exist on the other branches;